 When it comes to midi mapping, Trakor Pro 2 is the most diverse DJ software out there.
-It allows willing souls to get a fully customisable setup with minimum amount of effort and a simple midi controller.
+It allows willing souls to get a fully customisable setup with a minimum amount of effort and a simple midi controller.
 The possibilities are endless.
 This is one of the reasons that I’ve stuck with it for so long.
-I personally decided to bundle it with my CDJ400s in order to get that “standalone”, high end setup feeling in my studio without having to spend a pretty penny to achieve this.
+I personally decided to bundle it with my CDJ400s in order to get that “standalone”, high-end setup feeling in my studio without having to spend a pretty penny to achieve this.
 Keep reading to see how I’ve customised my setup.

 This is the second time I am publishing this article.
 After the initial post, my website was hacked and a lot of the content that was uploaded had to, unfortunately, go.
 But thinking positive, this gives me an opportunity to share the developments in the mapping that I’ve done over the past years.

 THE MIDI MAPPING